-My Experience Taking The Slow Boat To Laos
+Everything You Need To Know About Taking The Slow Boat In Laos

 I had read numerous horror stories about taking the slow boat to Laos.
 Though, obviously not phased enough by the infamous rumors I decided I would take the journey and form my own opinion on the two day adventure.
 The slow boat is no doubt the most popular way for all types of people to travel between Northern Thailand and Luang Prabang, Laos.
 Though, it is certainly not for everyone which I found out while taking the slow boat.